iamkhalidbashir/UBCpredict/README.md

 This script could be used to create your own models and contriute towards this repository.

+### Classifier comparison (algo_comparision.py)

+As described in the paper, 4 algorithms were compared out of which best one was used as a default model in the (predict.py) file.
+This script runs a comparision test and prints out the metrics for evaluation of various classifiers.

 ### Reference paper

 The following paper was used in creation of this repository